 Further studies will shed more light on what Ralph Page, the director of Broward County Crime Stoppers, calls a “very strange phenomena.”

 The Miami drug crimes lawyers at Hager & Schwartz, P.A. represent individuals throughout the state of Florida who are facing drug charges.
-For a free and confidential case evaluation, contact our criminal defense firm to discuss your legal options and choose the best course of action.
+For an initial and confidential case evaluation, contact our criminal defense firm to discuss your legal options and choose the best course of action.